-SQA Advanced Unit Specification: support notes
+Higher National Unit specification: support notes

-This part of the unit specification is offered as guidance.
+This part of the Unit specification is offered as guidance.
 The support notes are not mandatory.

-While the exact time allocated to this unit is at the centre's discretion, the notional design is 40 hours.
+While the exact time allocated to this Unit is at the discretion of the centre, the notional design length is 40 hours.

-Guidance on the content and context for this unit
+Guidance on the content and context for this Unit

-This unit has been written in order to allow candidates to develop their knowledge and understanding in the following areas:
+This Unit has been written in order to allow candidates to develop their knowledge and understanding in the following areas:-

-- 1. electrical heating systems
+- 1. Electrical heating systems.

-- 2. lighting systems
+- 2. Lighting systems.

-- 3. ventilation and air-conditioning systems
+- 3. Ventilation and air-conditioning systems.

-In designing this unit, the unit writer has identified the range of topics expected to be covered by lecturers.
-The writer has also given recommendations as to how much time should be spent on each outcome.
-This has been done to help lecturers decide what depth of treatment should be given to the topics attached to each of the outcomes.
-While it is not mandatory for centres to use this list of topics, it is recommended that they do so since the assessment exemplar pack for this unit is based on the knowledge and/or skills and list of topics in each of the outcomes.
+In designing this Unit, the Unit writer has identified the range of topics expected to be covered by lecturers.
+The writer has also given recommendations as to how much time should be spent on each Outcome.
+This has been done to help lecturers decide what depth of treatment should be given to the topics attached to each of the Outcomes.
+Whilst it is not mandatory for centres to use this list of topics, it is recommended that they do so since the assessment exemplar pack for this Unit is based on the knowledge and/or skills and list of topics in each of the Outcomes.

-A list of topics for each outcome is given below.
-Lecturers are advised to study this list in conjunction with the assessment exemplar pack so that they can get a clear indication of the standard of achievement expected of candidates in this unit.
+A list of topics for each Outcome is given below.
+Lecturers are advised to study this list in conjunction with the assessment exemplar pack so that they can get a clear indication of the standard of achievement expected of candidates in this Unit.